JKanjana/2019-05-09-rstatsnyc_git/README.md

 - add: put in staging area
 - commit: commit message
 - log: look at the log, can use `--oneline` to get a simple view

+This is a line of text that I don't want